-Up to 40 sites in Europe may participate in the study to enroll 576 subjects.
+Up to 40 sites in US may participate in the study to enroll and treat 231 subjects.
 Subject participation will last approximately 7 months with follow-up visits scheduled at weeks 1, 3, 6, 12, 18, and 26 after the treatment injection.